nyacat/Panalog-PoCs/README.md

 # Panalog-PoCs
-Proof of concept for the Panalog vulnerability
+Proof of concept for the Panalog vulnerability.

+See subdirectories for more information.